vsean90-ctrl/ticket-lifecycle/README.md

 <h2>Assignment and Communication</h2>
 </p>
 <p>
-Once the ticket was created, it was reviewed and assigned to an appropriate support department and agent.
-From osTicket, the ticket can be updated with its priority, department, status, and SLA plan.
-Throughout the process, communication between the support technician and user was documented within the ticket to keep a clear history of the issue.
+For our example ticket, underneath the name Ken, create a ticket that is reviewed and assigned to an appropriate department and support agent.
+With osTicket, agents can modify a request's priority, department, status, and SLA plan.
+Communication between support agents is documented and provides a clear history of the issue.

 </p>
 <br />
 <h2>Working the Issue</h2>